FinalBot1/FinalBot/README.md

 They are not 3D files so you don't need an expensive or student license or even a powerful computer.
 "You only need a cell phone"

+Note: the images have a black background for better viewing.

 ## An endless system

 Finalbot was designed as an RPG game, where you level up as you progress.
 But in this case you advance as you change parts and make upgrades.
 The main difference is that the limit will not be level 99 but the technology in evidence at the moment (without having to build a new printer).